python/typing/docs/spec/annotations.rst

 -------------------------------

 The terms *type expression* and *annotation expression* denote specific subsets of Python expressions that are used in the type system.
+All type expressions are also annotation expressions, but not all annotation expressions are type expressions.

 .. _`type-expression`: